 The picture we usually have of the perfect mother isn’t one who desperately wants to be left alone.

-But, there were many days where I wondered what was wrong with me.
+There were many days when I wondered what was wrong with me.

-It’s not the pinnacle of success in womanhood.
+Motherhood is not the pinnacle of success in womanhood for some.

 What if we made it OK as a society to be a “good enough” mother instead of an exemplary one?